latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - losing equation labels, and
  - possibly misrepresenting the authors intentions by rewriting portions of the text.

 The sample document is too short to assess how severe these limitations are in longer and more complex documents.
-It is likely, though, that this approach to accessibility, while appearing  on the surface as a good representation, is in fact producing a crippled and incorrect variant of the information that the author tries to convay.
+It is likely, though, that this approach to accessibility, while appearing  on the surface as a good representation, is in fact producing a distorted and incorrect variant of the information that the author tries to convey.

 ###  Foxit/NVDA reading PDF tagged by Acrobat Pro auto-tagging (MacOS version)